Archaic Greek sculpture: Kouros and kore

 The earliest kouroi have been interpreted by archaeologists as images of Apollo, a god strongly associated with beauty and youth.
-This theory was strengthened by the finding of a huge group of about 120 statues at the sanctuary of Apollo Ptöos in Boeotia.
+This theory was strengthened by the finding of a huge group of about 120 statues at the sanctuary of Apollo Ptoös in Boeotia.
 But while in many cases this association may be valid, many kouroi have been found in other contexts and dedicated to other gods.
-In any case, their type is clearly Apollonian, illustrating an ideal of youth and beauty, and for this reason it is also licit to assume that at least in part they were erotic representations, for in addition to Apollo having maintained in the myth several homosexual relationships, the statues bear the features desirable in a man of that time - broad shoulders, strong buttocks and thighs, thin waist, and small penis - in a male-dominated society that had institutionalized pederasty as an honorable practice, imbued with educational values.
+In any case, their type is clearly Apollonian, illustrating an ideal of youth and beauty, and for this reason it is also licit to assume that they were at least in part erotic representations, for in addition to Apollo's having had in the myth several homosexual relationships, the statues bear the features desirable in a man of that time – broad shoulders, strong buttocks and thighs, thin waist, and small penis – in a male-dominated society that had institutionalized pederasty as an honorable practice, imbued with educational values.

 In the case of the korai the prototype is more varied.
 They are always dressed, but their poses range from ritual immobility to images that suggest dancers in action.
 Many of them carry offerings.
 The representation of dresses and sophisticated hairstyles offered yet another field for the sculptor to find diversified decorative solutions and multiple surface treatments, exploring graphics, textures, and transparency effects.
-While the kouroi illustrate the conceptions and ideals of the male world, the korai offer a sensitive portrait of the values prized in the women of archaic society - good taste revealed in the use of clothing, jewelry, and sophisticated hairstyles, and youth, beauty, and health as symbols of the ability to bear children - and also indirectly indicated the wealth of the man with whom they were associated, giving a measure of who she was and how she was perceived in her group.
-There is a modern thinking current that leans toward reading korai as objects of sexual desire, but for Hurwit their probable primary functions as offerings and cult images does not support this hypothesis.
+While the kouroi illustrate the conceptions and ideals of the male world, the korai offer a sensitive portrait of the values prized in the women of Archaic society – good taste revealed in the use of clothing, jewelry, and sophisticated hairstyles, and youth, beauty, and health as symbols of the ability to bear children – and also indirectly indicated the wealth of the man with whom they were associated, giving a measure of who she was and how she was perceived in her group.
+One current school of thought leans toward reading korai as objects of sexual desire, but for Hurwit their probable primary functions as offerings and cult images does not support this hypothesis.